buff0k/indigo-docker/README.md

 ```
 Edit the file to match your desired settings.
 Change the Variables, except DATABASE=postgres (This is currently part of the entrypoint file), to your own settings.

+If you need to enable SSL or TLS, you will also need to edit the Dockerfile for indigo by uncommenting the relevant lines

 Deploy to Docker using Docker Compose:

 ```bash